Formula One boss rebuffs $400 mln BayernLB claim

-MUNICH/GREATER NOIDA, INDIA German Landesbank BayernLB is seeking $400 million in damages from Bernie Ecclestone, a move the Formula One motor racing chief said he would fight in court if need be.
+MUNICH/GREATER NOIDA INDIA Oct 25 German Landesbank BayernLB is seeking $400 million in damages from Bernie Ecclestone, a move the Formula One motor racing chief said he would fight in court if need be.

 BayernLB said on Thursday it had approached Ecclestone's lawyers about seeking damages over a deal in 2005 to sell its stake in Formula One.